Larry-Cui/notebook/docs/immigration/epe/EPE Practice B.md

 - [ ] Miya qualifies under the BC PNP International Post-Graduate stream and Reika qualifies under the BC PNP International Graduate stream.
 > The BC International **Graduate stream** applies to international students who have graduated from a Canadian university or college in the past three years, while the BC International **Post-Graduate stream** applies to those who have graduated with a master's or PhD degree in the sciences from a BC post-secondary institution in the past three years.
 >
-> While the BC International Post-Graduate stream does not require applicants to have a qualifying job offer, the BC International Graduate stream does, so Reika is not yet eligible for the program.
+> **While the BC International Post-Graduate stream does not require applicants to have a qualifying job offer, the BC International Graduate stream does**, so Reika is not yet eligible for the program.
 Reference: BC PNP Skills Immigration and Express Entry BC Program Guide.

 !!! note "Case"